 If your information is incorrect, updating it with the AEC will automatically update your details with the VEC - there's no need to change it in both places.

-How to update your address
+How to update your name and address

-For details on how to find and complete an enrolment form, check out our Enrolling to vote page.
+For details on how to find and complete an enrolment form, check out our enrolling to vote page.

 You only need to update your information once - updating it with the AEC will automatically update it with the VEC.